patternfly/patternfly-org/packages/v4/src/content/design-guidelines/content/about.md

 - Serve as hard requirements that everyone must follow.

 ## Additional resources
+_In cases where advice differs, default to PatternFly if you’re writing for Red Hat interfaces._

 - PatternFly’s [usage and behavior documentation](/guidelines/colors) contains UX writing guidelines for specific components.

-- For content and terminology guidance that’s not included in this guide, check out [IBM Carbon’s UX content guidelines](https://www.carbondesignsystem.com/guidelines/content/overview) and [Merriam-Webster’s online dictionary](https://www.merriam-webster.com/).
-In cases where advice differs, default to PatternFly if you’re writing for Red Hat interfaces.
+- For microcopy guidance that’s not included in this guide, see [IBM Carbon’s UX content guidelines](https://www.carbondesignsystem.com/guidelines/content/overview).
+- For Red Hat product terminology and documentation standards, see [Red Hat's supplementary style guide for Red Hat product documentation](https://redhat-documentation.github.io/supplementary-style-guide/#introduction).
+- For additional terminology guidance, use [Merriam-Webster’s online dictionary](https://www.merriam-webster.com/).

 ## Contribute
 In true Flyer fashion, we keep this style guide open.
 Contribute your ideas through [GitHub.](https://github.com/patternfly/patternfly-org/pulls)